stefanholzmueller/lazyrpg/README.md

 - [x] Main page to "play" the game
 - [x] Gaining XP and leveling up
 - [x] Start page to select a username
-- [ ] Known bug: hitting refresh (F5) does strange things / no logout

 #### Milestone 2